lycosystem/lydata/2023-clb-multisite/README.md

 Map the `raw.csv` data from the 2023-clb-multisite cohort to the `data.csv` file.

-This module defines how the command `lyscripts data lyproxify` (see [here](rmnldwg.github.io/lyscripts) for the documentation of the `lyscripts` module) should handle the `raw.csv` data that was extracted at the Centre Léon Bérard in order to transform it into a [LyProX](https://lyprox.org)-compatible `data.csv` file.
+This module defines how the command `lyscripts data lyproxify` (see [the documentation](https://lyscripts.readthedocs.io/latest) of the `lyscripts` module) should handle the `raw.csv` data that was extracted at the Centre Léon Bérard in order to transform it into a [LyProX](https://lyprox.org)-compatible `data.csv` file.

 The most important definitions in here are the list `EXCLUDE` and the dictionary `COLUMN_MAP` that defines how to construct the new columns based on the `raw.csv` data.
 They are described in more detail below: